HudsonWerks/beaglebone-black-minidisplay-cape/README.md

-# beaglebone-black-minidisplay-cape
+# Beaglebone Black Minidisplay Cape
-Sample code for testing the CircuitCo minidisplay cape for the Beaglebone Black.
+Sample code for testing the CircuitCo minidisplay LCD cape for the Beaglebone Black.